HebaHamdan2/Developing-an-ECG-Analyzer-System-using-AI-in-Palestine/README.md

     - **ECG Images of Patients with Abnormal Heartbeat**
     - **ECG Images of Patients with a History of MI (Myocardial Infarction)**
     - **Normal Person ECG Images**
+  - **Restricted Access:** Only accessible to medical students.

+- **Error Handling:**
+  - **Page Not Found:** Proper error handling for non-existent pages to enhance user experience.

-These features ensure that the application serves as both a diagnostic tool and an educational resource, catering to both healthcare professionals and medical students while supporting specific image formats.
+These features ensure that the application provides tailored functionality based on user roles, supports specific image formats, and includes comprehensive error handling.